10 Thanksgiving Hosting Tips & One Table Two Ways- Under $100

 - Set the mood with some music.
 New wireless speakers make it easy in any room or outside.

 - You don’t need to buy brand new dishes, silverware, drinkware and decor.
-Thrift Town has loads of affordable vintage china sets or mix and match items that look just as beautiful as anything you can buy new.
+Thrift Town has loads of affordable vintage china sets or mix and match items that look just as beautiful (or even more so) as anything you can buy new.
 Sometimes even better.
 It’s green and most definitely less expensive!

 - Splurge on quality ingredients- Thanksgiving only happens once a year!
 Need good recipes?
 Check Pinterest for inspiration, like this one for stuffing muffins.